Frequently Asked Questions

 Tell me about the cooperative elementary school model.
 Is it the same as a cooperative preschool?

 The Bridge School grew out of the co-founders’ experience at local cooperative preschools, so there are strong ties between the two models.
-Similarities include fostering a strong school community through having parents contribute time to the classroom and school needs and attending monthly parent meetings.
-At the Bridge School we organize families into School Support Teams responsible for a particular list of tasks (e.g. Fundraising, Facilities, Membership etc.).
+Similarities include fostering a strong school community through having parents contribute to classroom and school needs and attending monthly parent meetings.
+Each family has a job such as Marketing Lead or Teacher Support and we organize families into School Support Teams responsible for a particular list of tasks (e.g. Fundraising, Facilities, Marketing, etc.).
+There are no set hours of required volunteering; instead each family fulfills their primary School Job and supports other teams as needed.

 As we have grown, we have adapted our cooperative model to meet the needs of elementary ages through more targeted classroom roles for parents and many opportunities to help the school outside of school hours.
-Families who choose The Bridge School want to be involved in their child’s school and education, and this is reflected in the number of work hours we ask each family to fulfill each year.
-This high level of parent involvement not only builds a strong, friendly community but helps keep tuition low.
+Families who choose The Bridge School want to be involved in their child’s school and education.
+This high level of parent involvement not only builds a strong, friendly community but helps keep our tuition the lowest of any comparable schools in the Seattle area.

 .